testing-cabal/testtools/doc/for-test-authors.rst

   ------------
   Ran 1 test in 0.030s

-As you can see, the detail is included as a "Text attachment", here saying that our arbitrary-color-name is "blue".
+As you can see, the detail is included as an attachment, here saying that our arbitrary-color-name is "blue".